meyert11/theme/index.md

 My work focuses on how can we bring new machine learning solutions to the field of OMR and achieve an end-to-end solution to the problem.

+## DoReMi Dataset
+We recently published our DoReMi dataset at the [3rd International Workshop on Reading Music Systems 2021](https://sites.google.com/view/worms2021/home).
+We made our dataset available in [this page](https://github.com/steinbergmedia/DoReMi/releases/tag/v1.0) open for anyone to use it, experiment with it and maybe suggesting new ways to represent these data.

+Documentation is also availabe in the same repository of the data release.

 ## Papers